 GEARs promotes and encourages bicycle riding for transportation and recreation.
-The Advocacy Committee works to create a physical and cultural environment in Eugene in which riding a bicycle is safe, easy, and enjoyable.
+The Advocacy Committee works to create a physical and cultural environment in the Eugene-Springfield area in which riding a bicycle is safe and enjoyable.

-GEARs Advocacy (and its predecessor, the Eugene Bicycle Coalition) have played a key role in many improvements for bicycling in Eugene, including:
+GEARs Advocacy (and its predecessor, the Eugene Bicycle Coalition) has played a key role in implementing many improvements for bicycling, including:

 - Better bike access on the Ferry Street Bridge, and the construction of the DeFazio Bike Bridge

 - Construction of the East Bank section of the Riverfront Path, from Valley River Center to Delta Highway

 - Bike Improvements on 24th Avenue, west of Friendly

 - Installation of bicycle parking at Woodfield Station (29th & Willamette), the Fairgrounds, LCC’s Downtown campus, and other sites

 - Construction of Eugene’s first “cycle track”, on Alder Street

 - Creation of a system to help keep major bikeways free of leaves in the fall